 Some claim that we have developed to crave meat.
 Access to calorie dense meat is credited for modern man’s large brain.
 Zuraska suggests that it, along with honey and tubers were responsible but also posits that peanut butter could have done the job too, as a calorie dense substance.
 Others credit the intellectual challenges supplied by learning to hunt and cook with boosting brain growth, along with the increased availability of nutrients from cooked food, rather than meat as a source of nutrients.
 Either way, it doesn’t seem terribly relevant to modern life.
 It strikes me as a bit like suggesting adults should drink breast milk as it facilitates a phenomenal rate of growth in babies.

 The main argument is that it is delicious.
 In what sense?
 There seem to be three main points: umami, the Maillard reaction and texture.
 Umami, a deeply savoury flavour, is classed as the fifth taste.
-Mushrooms, cheese, marmite and miso are all rich in umami – it is not exclusive to meat.
+Mushrooms, cheese, marmite, tomatoes and miso are all rich in umami – it is not exclusive to meat.
 The Maillard reaction is a complex series of chemical interactions which are agreed to make food taste better.
 If you’ve ever toasted nuts, caramelized onions, made toast or enjoyed the crispy bits on roast potatoes, you’ll know about the Maillard reaction.

 With regards to texture, halloumi is often viewed as a good meat substitute as it offers bite, umami, salt and fat.
 Similarly, people often enjoy paneer as the texture reminds them of meat.
 I however do not feel it is normal to be so utterly fixated on chewy textures to the point that you need to have it at every meal.
 It strikes me a bizarre idiosyncrasy, a bit like the way Irish families always had a plate of buttered slices of bread in the middle of the table at lunch and dinner without fail.
 Or people who have ketchup or hot sauce on everything.
 The times I’ve accidentally eaten meat have left me wondering what on earth the big deal is.
 I thought the meat lust I’d heard of might take hold of me, that my pointy canine teeth would send a message to my pre-historic brain and something would take over, turning me into a sort of Incredible Hulk on a meat rampage.
 Instead I was left wondering how this underwhelming, chewy stuff justified the lack of cooking skills, the inability to cope with difference and all the stupid, defensive knee-jerk comments.
 (I periodically try meat substitutes that people swear have exactly the same texture as meat.
 I’m left thinking they aren’t really food, lacking any freshness, just lumps of brown.
 I’ve come to the conclusion that I value fresh and crunch more than chewy and umami.)